OpenBioMaps/documentation/official_docs/en/docker.md

 ```
 In this case you don't need to use https protocol in projects settings because the obm can recognize the https request through the HTTP-X-FORWARD settings.

+*Using traefik to process different domain request in the docker level.
+E.g. you have several docker containers on your host...*

 To set up docker based https trafic rooter we recommend to use traefik2.x in an other container: